INDUSTRIAL KANAWHA RIVER VALLEY

-Is the Kanawha River valley an extension of the Industrial Belt or just an industrialized area beyond the Industrial Belt?
+Is the Kanawha River valley an extension of the Rust Belt or just an industrialized area beyond the Rust Belt?

 The mouth of the Kanawha River flowing into the Ohio River at Point Pleasant, WV.

-The offices of the Great Lakes Chemical Corporation in Nitro are in ruins.
+The offices of the Great Lakes Chemical Corporation in Nitro in ruins.
+From the 1950s through the 1970s the Kanawha Valley was one of the largest producers of chemicals in the world.

-Where once a sprawling Great Lakes Chemical plant once stood, now there are only these brownfield foundations.
+Where once a sprawling Great Lakes Chemical Co. plant once stood, I found only these brownfield foundations.

 Ballfield next to the sprawling complex of Bayer in Institute, WV.
 One of several chemical plants in the Kanawha Valley, this one manufactures polyurethane.